UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 For a more balanced randomization between small and large ranges/sets, the :ref:`optimized_randomization` under *uvvm_util/src/func_cov_pkg.vhd* may be used.

-To generate a random value using General Randomization it is necessary to import the utility library, create a variable with the protected type *t_rand* and call either the ``rand()`` or the ``randm()`` function from the variable depending on which approach is being used:
+To generate a random value using Enhanced Randomization it is necessary to import the utility library, create a variable with the protected type *t_rand* and call either the ``rand()`` or the ``randm()`` function from the variable depending on which approach is being used: